JustTagIt/DevelopmentHandbook/css_guidelines.md

-This is a work in progress document for the CSS/SASS best practices (guidelines for styles components css modules will be addressed separately).
+This is a work in progress document for the CSS/SASS best practices.

 ## SCSS/SASS guidelines
 It's easy to get a site up with no style guide lines - but eventually cleanly adding sections, changing colors, using other browsers or rendering responsive views becomes a nightmare.